george-mountain/AI-meeting-Transcription-and-Summarizer-App/README.md

-# AI Meeting Transcription and Summarizer App
+# AI Meeting Transcription and Summarizer App -- Developed by George Ugwu

 Transform your meeting productivity with our cutting-edge AI application!
 Say goodbye to the tedious task of manually transcribing and summarizing your meeting notes.
 Our web-based tool leverages the power of voice recognition technology to seamlessly transcribe and summarize meetings for you.